New Houses (Detached, Semi-Detached & Rowhouses)

 Typical Fees & Charges

 A summary of the typical fees and charges are listed below.
+All permit fees and charges are calculated during the permit application review process.
 Additional fees may apply.

-(b) Except for interconnected floor spaces, no deductions shall be made for openings within the floor area, i.e. stairs, elevators, ducts.
+- Except for interconnected floor spaces, no deductions shall be made for openings wthin the floor area, i.e. stairs, elevators, ducts.

-(e) Decks and wood burning fireplaces shall be charged the permit fee in accordance with this By-law in addition to the applicable floor area calculations.
+- Decks and wood burning fireplaces shall be charged with the permit fee in accordance with this By-law in addition to the applicable floor area calculations.

 Factors Delaying Permit Processing Time

 - Zoning review is completed by the Planning Services Division which is a required Applicable Law.
 This generally adds an additional 3-5 business days to permit processing time.

 - Additional review may be necessary if revisions are requested by your Building Inspector due to incomplete, non-compliant, or unclear drawings.